zaytiri/taskerlyze/README.md

 This command is responsible for launching the program.
 This is necessary due to the .jar file not being able to be double-clicked or else it will throw an error.

-After double-clicking the _taskerlyze.bat_ file, the program should be launching as expected.
+After double-clicking the _taskerlyze.bat_ file, the program should be launched as expected.

 If you prefer you can also use the Command Prompt by inputting the same command ``java -jar taskerlyze.jar``.